Interviewsand Articles

 by Richard Whittaker, Aug 5, 2010

 I met Tom Lorio because my brother was getting married.
 Otherwise, I wouldn’t have been in Baton Rouge.
 I wouldn’t have met Haden Phares, either.
-It wouldn’t have been explained to me how in the South, in Baton Rouge anyway, there’s an attitude of live and let live.
+It wouldn’t have been explained to me how in the South - in Baton Rouge anyway - there’s an attitude of live and let live.
 Haden explained that to me.
-Most probably because I wanted him to tell me about the two big stuffed Canadian geese gently swaying in the breeze atop a tall pole in his front yard—and how did the neighbors feel about it?
+Most probably because I wanted him to tell me about the two big stuffed Canadian geese gently swaying in the breeze atop a tall pole in his front yard.
+And how did the neighbors feel about it?

-Looking around at a few less commanding oddments in Haden’s front yard, I tried to let that sink in, and I started to feel a little more relaxed.
-It was a nice quiet neighborhood, not far from the LSU campus.
-In the Bay Area, by comparison, as it seemed to me sitting there just then, that living always included a little strain just in keeping up with the pace of things.
+Haden's place is in a nice quiet neighborhood, not far from the LSU campus.
+In the Bay Area, by comparison - as it seemed to me sitting there just then - living always included a little strain just in keeping up with the pace of things.

 Haden explained that the whole vertical, taxidermic contraption had evolved from his impulse to help a friend.
 It had nothing to do with attracting attention, really.
 His friend, he told me, was always under a cloud.
 And visiting Haden one day, the friend revealed a new disappointment.
 His wife wouldn’t let him keep two handsome and newly acquired stuffed geese in his own home.
 That was the moment of Haden’s inspiration: he would find a place for the stuffed birds so his friend could come see them whenever he wanted.

 The friend brightened at Haden’s proposal.
-“Maybe,” he said, “ if I bring them over here, my wife will let me have some for a change.”
+“Maybe,” he said, “ if I bring them over here, my wife will let me have some, for a change.”

-So Haden rigged the whole thing up and that’s why the geese were in flying trim up by the power lines waving a little in the breeze.
+So Haden rigged the whole thing up.
+And that’s why the geese were in flying trim up by the power lines waving a little in the breeze.

-Lorio, appearing at his door in a t-shirt and boxer shorts, welcomed us in.
+Tommy Lorio, appearing at his door in a t-shirt and boxer shorts, welcomed us in.
 The interior was dimly lit, but as my eyes adjusted, instead of conventional furnishings, I was surprised to see glass display cases full of carefully laid out artifacts.
 It was as if we’d entered a small museum.
+Taking it in, I admit something in my spirit quickened.
+Moving closer to investigate, I was struck by the archaeological look of some of the items.
+“Are these all things you’ve made yourself?”
+I asked Tommy.

 They were.
 Scanning carefully from item to item, my first impression held true.
 There was something out of the ordinary here, and I asked if any dealers carried his work.
-He demurred.

-In retrospect, I wonder why my impulse was to go toward sales, to what might be.
-An old frustration, no doubt—two-fold.
-Why did such genuinely interesting things have to be hidden?
+In retrospect, I wonder why my impulse was to go toward sales.
+Perhaps it was an old frustration—two-fold.
+Why were such genuinely interesting things usually hidden?
 And why did so many authentic artists labor in obscurity?
-Why couldn’t somebody figure this out?

 In one glass case several finely made, small cylindrical copper and silver containers with snug-fitting lids were laid out for view.

 “I made these as a response to Hurricane Gustav,” Lorio said.
 “When Gustav blew through Baton Rouge in 2002 it knocked down thousands of trees and for months, everywhere you looked, there were chain-sawed sections of trees scattered around and city crews trying to deal with the mayhem.
-He told me he made the little containers to help excise the memory.

-I hadn’t realized it at first, but they did look like miniature sections of tree trunks, and I should have asked him how the little metal containers were going to help, but I didn’t.
+I hadn’t realized it at first, but they did look like miniature sections of tree trunks.
+I missed the chance to ask how the little metal containers were going to help, as my attention was drawn to a group of expressive faces on a nearby panel of black cloth.

-Next I noticed a group of expressive faces on a panel of black cloth.
 Turns out they were pins.
 Each one, Lorio told me, was assembled by blind-riveting ten or more separate elements together.
 That way each element had a different color.
 As with the little containers, I was amazed by the craft involved.

 Originality